IzenDev/dawnbot/README.md

 ## About Wisdom
 Wisdom is a multipurpose Discord solution that adds a bunch of utility features to your Discord server.
 Its main purpose is to completely manage your server without the use of 10 bots, keeping your server nice and tidy.

+- Wisdom is fully coded in `BDScript`, which is a language developed by NilPointer Software and its application, Bot Designer for Discord.

 If you would like to, invite Wisdom [**HERE**](https://dsc.gg/wisdombot)

 ## Other Links